amritpal200/Synthesis-Project-1/README.md

 ## Usage
 To reproduce the results obtained for each model, you will need to execute the following files, all of them from the src folder.

 First of all, we need to convert the log files to .csv format to work with them.
-For this, we need to execute the file `log_to_csv.py`.
+For this, we need to execute the file `log_to_csv.ipynb`.
 The resulting .csv files will be saved in the data folder.

 ### Autoencoders
 To preprocess the data for the autoencoders, we need to execute two different files.